Power Distribution Network Reconfiguration for Distributed Generation Maximization: Conclusion and Future Work

-DG maximization is more difficult than loss reduction for network reconfiguration as the former objective renders standard techniques such as local optimization, conic relaxation and linearization approximation ineffective, thus raising caution against their over-generalization and highlighting the importance of decision models featuring exact AC power flow equations (or equivalents).
-With today's optimization technology, the DG maximization problem can be handled reasonably well for moderately sized networks in a time scale relevant for control center applications.
-The ability to handle exact AC power flow constraints helps not only in network reconfiguration but also in parameter estimation, fault detection and contingency analysis.
-However, experiments are needed to evaluate the computation performance in these use cases.
-On another note, the DistFlow equations appear to be ``easier constraints'' than other equivalents such as AC power flow equations and the expression in \cite{jabr2012minimum}.
-The effect of problem formulations on branch-and-bound algorithm performance is not well understood.
-Insights on the effect are highly desirable.
+DG maximization is more difficult than loss reduction for ROPF as the former objective renders standard techniques such as local optimization, MICP relaxation and linearization approximation ineffective, thus raising caution against their over-generalization and highlighting the importance of decision models featuring exact AC power flow equations (or equivalents).
+With a proper choice of problem formulation and optimization software package (e.g., DistFlow equations and Gurobi SBB), DG maximizing ROPF can indeed be handled reasonably well for moderately sized networks in a time scale relevant even for control center applications.

+In this paper, the three-phase balanced problem has been considered.
+This is a natural starting point and a reasonable generalization as many distribution networks across the world are in balanced or close to balanced operation, the networks using three-phase feeders instead of single-phase laterals \cite{mateo2018european},\cite{short2006electric}.
+For future work however, attention should be paid also to the unbalanced case, which is a reality in many networks and an important source of complexity.
+The ability of DG inverters and other sources of voltage control to compensate unbalances between phases could then be exploited further.
+Indeed, there exist variants of the DistFlow equations for three-phase unbalanced and meshed networks.
+Incorporating these equations in the ROPF model and identifying the proper solution approach are worth further investigation.